-Watch our Video of how to practice here on YouTube
+Watch our VIDEO of how to practice on Youtube

 Tree pose (Vrksasana) is a brilliant asana to include in your daily practice.
 Tree pose requires balance and focus, and can help us to develop in our balance practice.
 Just like in Tadasana, we want to feel firmly rooted to the earth, we have the ability to sway with the wind but we stay tall and strong on the ground below.
 It can become almost a metaphor for balance in daily life, we’re rooted and strong, and can bend to the wind without losing our grounding.

 If you have high blood pressure don’t raise your arms overhead in Tree pose.

 Adho Mukha Svanasana – Downward Facing Dog (above)

 Stand in Tadasana.
 Find your breath and then find your feet.
 Make sure your feet are facing directly forwards.
 Start to fire up the muscles in your legs, especially your thighs.
 Let your weight sink into your right foot.

 With your weight in your right foot, lift the left leg.
 Depending on how much rotation your hips will allow, bring the sole of your left foot to either the top of your right foot, the inside of the right calf, or inside the right thigh.
 It is important not to rest your foot on the inside of your knee joint.